flash-js/core/README.md

 sum() // Returns 6
 ```

-The `self` function returns the signal's current value from within the compute function.
+The `own` function returns the signal's current value from within the compute function.
 It can be passed an optional default value for the first invocation of the signal's compute function.

 ### Caching